This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 what they are doing” (Luke 23:34; cf. Acts 7:60)!

 This call for revenge must be understood as similar to the call of Abel’s blood.
 In Genesis 4:10-11, after Cain killed his brother Abel, God said that the ground has opened its mouth to receive Abel’s blood from Cain’s hand and that Abel’s blood is crying out to Him (God) “from the ground.”
-It was not Abel that cried out because Abel himself was not conscious; Abel’s blood cried out.
-Hebrew 11:4 explains, “by faith Abel … still speaks, even though he is dead.”
+It was not Abel who cried out but Abel’s blood.
+Hebrew 11:4 comments: “By faith Abel … still speaks, even though he is dead.”
 Notice the similarities to the fifth seal:

 Abel’s blood did not literally cry out to God.
-It was a symbolic way of saying that God is aware of the injustice done to Abel and His desire to set things right.
+It was a symbolic way of saying that God is aware of the injustice done and His desire to set things right.

 In the same way, the cry for revenge of the souls under the altar does not confirm some kind of spirit-existence in heaven.
 It is not a literal cry for revenge.
 It is not the slain ones themselves who call for vengeance, any more than it was Abel himself who cried out to God from the ground (Gen 4:10).
-These are figures of speech.
+The slain souls are not in heaven; they are under the altar on which they have been sacrificed, which is on earth.
 It is the injustice they had suffered that cries out to God; not living beings.
 It symbolizes God’s awareness of the suffering of His people and His promise to set things right.

 “They have washed their robes